ava-labs/avalanche-docs/docs/subnets/subnet-cli.md

 go install -v .;
 ```

-Once you have installed `subnet-cli`, check the help page to confirm it is
+Once you have installed `subnet-cli`, run command `subnet-cli` to confirm it is
 working as expected (_make sure your $GOBIN is in your $PATH_):

 ### Pre-Built Binaries